 Hauptmann Karl Valesi of 3./Epr.Gr 210 is killed in a plane crash at St. Omer.
 He is on special attachment to the unit and is not, as many sources claim, the Staffelkapitän, who remains Oblt.
 Otto Hintze.

 Major Werner ‘Vati’ Mölders, Kommodore of JG 51, returns from his hospital stay that resulted from his recent leg wound.
 Mölders does not have medical clearance but returns anyway.
-He immediately turns down a request for a pilot to have leave to get married, telling him to wait for final victory over England.
+Just because he has been wounded does not make him "soft" - he immediately turns down a request for a pilot to receive leave to get married, telling him to wait for the final victory over England.

 During the day, RAF Bomber Command attacks JG 54's base at Haamstede, causing significant damage but killing no Luftwaffe pilots.
 The British bombers also attack the airfield at Cherbourg again.
 During the night, they attack the usual suspects such as Emmerich, Kiel dockyard facilities, oil installations at Hamm and Hornburg, and various airfields in northwest Europe.

 Fleet Air Arm Blackburn Skuas attack oil installations at Bergen, Norway.
 A few observations about this particular raid:

 - Bergen is being used as a major U-boat base;